 Moreover, with the IT industry facing issues with digital transformation like transitioning from hardware or software solutions to as-a-service cloud solutions, they need help in selecting the right technology stack, its implementation, and support to ease their transition.
 Here, the role of a Managed Services Provider comes in.

 Before we jump on to understanding the role of managed services providers and the latest managed services trends, it is imperative to know what are managed services.

 What are managed services?

-Hosting and managed service providers play an active role when it comes to helping enterprises evaluate right digital transformation strategies, migrate workloads, managing networks and infrastructure, backed with securing data and applications.
+Managed hosting service providers play an active role when it comes to helping enterprises evaluate the right digital transformation strategies, migrate workloads, manage networks and infrastructure, and secure data and applications.

-There presents a vast set of opportunities for managed service providers with increasing application and infrastructure migration from on-premises to cloud.
+There are a vast set of opportunities for managed service providers with increasing application and infrastructure migration from on-premises to the cloud.

 The cloud managed services market size is projected to grow from USD 27.15 Billion in 2017 to USD 53.78 Billion by 2022, at an expected CAGR of 14.6%. – marketsandmarkets.com.

 But, it’s important to know where and how opportunities are appearing and what will be the benefit to the early adopters.

 Latest trends in the managed web hosting industry

 Following are the managed services trends and web hosting industry trends that will provide a guide to market opportunities for providers of these services: